teambit/docs/docs/apis/cli-all.md

 ## remove

-Removes a component - will delete a specific version, or the entire component and all of its versions.
+Removes a component - will delete a specific component and all of its versions.
 Use this with care.
-If a component has other components depending on it within the same Scope, you will be required to change them so they will not use it (or use the --force flag).
+If a component has other components depending on it within the same scope, you will be required to change them so they will not use it (or use the --force flag).

 ```bash
 bit remove|rm [-r|--remote] [-f|--force] [-d|--delete-files] [-s|--silent] [-t|--track] <ids...>